 33. Encourage video conferencing for remote employees.

 When you’re managing remote employees, building authentic relationships can be tricky.
+Seeking feedback from co-workers and managers can significantly improve communication skills and foster a positive organizational culture.
 One solution to this all too common issue is video conferencing.
 It’s as in-person as you can get when the workplace is remote.
 Schedule weekly video meetings to discuss work or to hang out.
 (Instant messenger, employee profiles, and activity streams are also some intranet tools that shortens the distance.)
 This is a great way to get to know the freelancers you work with and strengthen communication, especially if you plan on enlisting their services long-term.

 34. Use anonymous suggestion forums.